oduwsdl/MemGator/README.md

 ## Citing Project

-This project was formally published in JCDL 2016 ([Read the PDF](https://www.cs.odu.edu/~mln/pubs/jcdl-2016/jcdl-2016-alam-memgator.pdf)).
+A publication related to this project appeared in the proceedings of JCDL 2016 ([Read the PDF](https://www.cs.odu.edu/~mln/pubs/jcdl-2016/jcdl-2016-alam-memgator.pdf)).
 Please cite it as below:

 > Sawood Alam, Michael Nelson. __MemGator - A Portable Concurrent Memento Aggregator: Cross-Platform CLI and Server Binaries in Go__.
 In _Proceedings of the 16th ACM/IEEE-CS on Joint Conference on Digital Libraries, JCDL 2016_, pp. 243-244, Newark, New Jersey, USA, June 2016.